Language in Interaction aims at teaching and training the next generation of leading scientists in its field of research.

 An important goal of our research consortium is to provide an optimal educational environment for all junior scientists.
 To achieve this goal, an Educational Team (ET) has been formed which meets twice a year and consists of the representatives of the graduate schools with central contributions to the PhD training programme:

-- Donders Graduate School for Cognitive Neuroscience (DGCN)
+- Donders Graduate School (DGS)

 represented by Dr. Femke Maij (coordinator)